mhauck-FFM/mhauck-FFM/README.md

   - Data Warehouse on AWS Redshift ([here](https://github.com/mhauck-FFM/Udacity_Data_Engineering_Projects/tree/master/Project_2))
   - more coming soon!

-I'm excited to see what interesting projects are waiting out there.
-Let's connect on [Xing](https://www.xing.com/profile/Marius_Hauck/cv).
+I'm always excited to hear about new interesting projects!
+So let's connect via [Xing](https://www.xing.com/profile/Marius_Hauck/cv).

 <!--
 **mhauck-FFM/mhauck-FFM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.